Six essential courses.

 About the need for professional skills

-• Communication and writing.
+• Professional communication and writing.

 • Critical thinking and problem-solving.

-• Adaptability and Flexibility..
+• Adaptability and flexibility.

 • Leadership.

-• Emotional Intelligence and Empathy.
+• Emotional intelligence and empathy.

 • Teamwork and collaboration.